Making efforts to fill up vacancies, improve judicial infrastructure: CJI N V Ramana | Law-Order

 He also sought to see that the judicial system is strengthened.
 Chief Justice Ramana added judicial infrastructure was found to be inadequate in different parts of the country.

-In the case of Telangana, he had cleared the pending file for increasing the number of judges from 24 to 42 without delay, he said.
+In the case of Telangana, the CJI said he had cleared the pending file for increasing the number of judges from 24 to 42 without any delay.

 He requested the judicial officers to create a congenial environment for the litigants and to always remember the human aspects of the dispute.